UMMS-Biocore/bootcamp/session8/session8.md

     Do you want to install from sources the package which needs compilation?
 (Yes/no/cancel) n

-It can ask to update old packages; please dont write anything and just enter:
+If R asks to update old packages; please dont write anything and just enter:

 ```
    These packages have more recent versions available.